angelcervant1/rb5-flight-summer-dev_ws/README.md

 This ROS environment has been tested and optimized for ROS Melodic on Ubuntu 18.04, ensuring stable operation with the Qualcomm RB5 Drone hardware.

-## Docker Support

-The repository includes a Dockerfile, making it easy to build a containerized ROS environment.
-This ensures consistency and ease of use, providing a ready-to-go development environment without the hassle of manual setup.

 ## Further Documentation and Support

 - [MAVROS](http://wiki.ros.org/mavros) Documentation for insights on MAVLink communication with ROS.